mcortez1497/giphy/README.md

 [Run `mongod`](https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-os-x/#run-mongodb) locally on your machine.
 It'll start on a port that's specified in your `mongod.conf` file.

-If that port does not match the `DATABASE_PORT` environment variable specified in this projects `.env` file, you'll need to update it so they match.
+If that port does not match the port specified in the `MONGODB_URI` environment variable within the `.env` file, you'll need to update it so they match.

 Leave `mongod` running and do the following in another terminal.